tirthraj07/Query-Cortex/README.md

 ![LLM Example](public/Chat%20Example%203.png)

-In the future, you can do this on the backend by load balancing across multiple llms depending on the type of prompts
+In the future, you can do this on the backend by load balancing across multiple LLMs depending on the type of prompts

-4. You can connect to your local postgres database or upload the replication file to deploy the postgres onto our servers
+4. You can connect to your local Postgres database or upload the replication file to deploy the Postgres onto our servers

 ![DB Creation](public/Chat%20Example%204.png)

-5. Our system has the ability to generate and run very complex queries
+5. Our system can generate and run very complex queries

 ![Complex Query Example](public/Chat%20Example%205.png)